Sheldon and Caroline Keck: Shared impact

 In addition, an exhibition of American-owned French artworks - coordinated and curated by Sheldon Keck - entitled "De David à Toulouse-Lautrec", opened at the Musée de l'Orangerie in Paris in 1955.

 In 1950, the Kecks became charter "Fellows" of the International Institute for Conservation of Historic and Artistic Works (IIC), an organization founded by George L. Stout, Harold Plenderleith, Wallace Akers, Paul Coremans and others.
 Sheldon served for two terms as president of the organization - from 1974 to 1980 - and chaired a panel of conservators from the IIC's American Group in developing the first code of ethics for the field of conservation.

 In 1960, Sheldon and Caroline Keck founded the Conservation Center at the New York University Institute of Fine Arts, often cited as "the oldest graduate degree-granting conservation program in the world".
 A collaborator on the project was Craig Hugh Smyth, one of Sheldon's colleagues from the MFAA and at that time University Institute's Director.
 Sheldon Keck served as director of the Conservation Center until 1965.

 Under the auspices of UNESCO in 1969 the Kecks established the Latin American Center for Conservation of Cultural property in Mexico City, a formal training program for Mexican art conservators as well as international participants.

-In 1970 the Kecks established a successor program to the Center they created at the Institute of Fine Arts, this time in Cooperstown, NY.
+In 1974 the Kecks established a successor program to the Center they created at the Institute of Fine Arts, this time in Cooperstown, NY.
 In affiliation with the State University of New York at Oneonta and the New York State Historical Association, the program became known as the Cooperstown Graduate Program in the Conservation of Historic and Artistic Works.

+In 1975, the Kecks received the New York State Award for their contributions to art preservation.

+In 1976, the Kecks received honorary degrees from Hamilton College.

+In 1978, Caroline Keck became the first woman to deliever the IIC Forbes Prize lecture.

 In 1983, this program was transferred to Buffalo State University in Buffalo, NY.

+In 1984, the Kecks once again, received the Katherine Coffey Award for distinguished accomplishments in the museum profession.

 Continuing their support for advanced education in art conservation, the Kecks helped found yet another graduate program, this time a collaboration between the University of Delaware and the Winterthur museum.
 Presently known by the anagram "WUDPAC", the program began in 1974.

 In 1993, the Keck Award was initiated by the American Institute for Conservation (AIC), presented annually to individuals demonstrating a "sustained record of excellence in the education and training of conservation professionals".